deliveryhero/tf-ssh-bastion/README.md

 # SSH bastion

-Creates an autoscaling group, security groups, IAM policy, elastic IP and user-data to automatically assign the elastic IP.
-This ensures an SSH bastion is always present with the same public IP address.
+This module creates a flexible and highly available SSH bastion with a fixed public IP address.
+This includes adding users, group, SSH keys and sudo config to give you a simple but complete SSH gateway into your AWS infrastructure without the need for a configuration management system.
+This module creates an autoscaling group, security groups, IAM policy, elastic IP and user-data to automatically assign the elastic IP and setup users and keys.

 ```hcl
 module "bastion1" {